Turkish cryptocurrency boss arrested in Albania

 Media reports said the exchange shut down while holding at least $2 billion from 391,000 investors and more than 60 people linked to the company were arrested.

-In a statement Tuesday Albanian police said a 28-year-old Turkish national had been arrested at a hotel in Himara, a small town in southern Albania on the Ionian coast.
+In a statement Tuesday Albanian police said the 28-year-old Ozer had been arrested at a hotel in Himara, a small town in southern Albania on the Ionian coast.

 Two people suspected of having assisted him were also arrested, police said, with computers, mobile phones and bank cards seized.